Chicken Wing Charcuterie Board

 Here’s everything I used to make my chicken wing charcuterie board–

 • Boneless Chicken Wings– I ordered two different kinds of boneless chicken wings from Hy-Vee (it’s this tray if you’re local!) and then put them in these craft paper food trays lined with wax paper.
-Obviously, you can make your own chicken wings, too, but ordering them from the store just saved me a ton of time.
-Either way, I recommend having at least two different kinds for variety!
-I also recommend having cocktail food picks (how cute are these?!) or clean forks nearby for serving.
+You can make your own chicken wings, too, but ordering them from the store just saved me a ton of time.
+Either way, I recommend having at least two different kinds for variety.
+I also recommend having cocktail food picks (how cute are these?!) and clean forks nearby for serving.

 • Ranch Dressing– Chicken wings and ranch dressing are two peas in a pod.
 I put some in a large ramekin with a spoon to discourage double-dipping.

 • Buffalo Chicken Dip– This buffalo chicken dip was a last-minute impulse buy from Hy-Vee, and it was amazing!
-I personally love buffalo chicken dip with veggies, but it’s great with crackers, too, so I put a basket nearby.
+I personally love buffalo chicken dip with veggies, but it’s great with crackers, too.

-• Fresh Veggies– Even Game Day snack boards can be pretty (or at least color-coordinated).
-Carrots and celery are pairing musts, so I stuck with orange and green veggies for this chicken wing charcuterie board.
-I chose baby carrots and sweet mini peppers to tie in the orange and then used celery, cucumbers, broccoli, and green bell peppers for the green.
+• Fresh Veggies– Even Game Day snack boards can be pretty– or at least color-coordinated.
+Carrots and celery are essentials, so I stuck with orange and green veggies for this chicken wing charcuterie board.
+I chose baby carrots and sweet mini peppers to tie in the orange and then used cucumbers, broccoli, and green bell peppers to add more pops of green.

 Game Day snack board made with Hy-Vee boneless chicken wings, buffalo chicken dip, ranch dressing, and fresh vegetables by southern lifestyle blogger Stephanie Ziajka on Diary of a Debutante